yashsahugtx/skype-docs/Skype/UCWA/AuthenticationInUCWA.md

 - The client application uses the OAuth token to make requests to the service.

+> [!NOTE]
- >Note: If your application authenticates against an on-premises server, follow the authentication flow as described in this article.
+> If your application authenticates against an on-premises server, follow the authentication flow as described in this article.
 If the application authenticates against an online server, follow the Azure AD authentication flow as described in [Authentication using Azure AD](https://msdn.microsoft.com/en-us/skype/ucwa/authenticationusingazuread).

 ## Authentication Flow